 If your email server is running security software that scans attachments when receiving emails, HubSpot might not be able to log attachments that are included in email replies or incoming emails sent to your team email address.
 For example, if your Office 365 servers are running Advanced Threat Protection with Dynamic Delivery enabled, the attachments might not log.

-Replies to emails will be logged automatically on the contact's timeline if you have connected your inbox and the following is true:
+Replies to emails will be logged automatically on the contact's timeline if you have connected your personal email and the following is true:

-If an email thread starts with your shared inbox in the conversations tool, you cannot switch to reply using your personal connected inbox mid-thread.
+If an email thread starts with your team email in the conversations inbox, you cannot switch to using your personal connected email address mid-thread.
 The replies will not continue to log to HubSpot because this will create a new thread that HubSpot cannot detect.

 If you change inbox providers while you still have active threads using your previous email address, email replies will stop logging to HubSpot.
 In addition, if you're using sequences, contacts who are currently enrolled in a sequence will not be automatically unenrolled because HubSpot can no longer detect the replies.
 Reconnect your inbox using the correct provider to successfully log replies.

 Learn more about reconnecting your inbox after switching your inbox provider in this article.

 Make sure to connect your personal email using the correct email provider type.
 Your email provider is the service that enables you to send and receive emails.
 Common email providers include Gmail and Office 365.

 Confirm which email provider your email address is hosted with, then follow the instructions to connect to HubSpot with that provider.
 You can ask your IT resource, or you can use MxToolbox to look up your email domain's email service provider.
 If you do not connect using the correct provider, emails won't log.